How To Become A Self Storage Millionaire

 - Keep an eye out for ‘for rent’ / ‘for sale’ signs and call immediately.

-- Call local estate agents and get them on the case.
+- Call local real estate agents and get them on the case.
 You want regular contact about warehousing and land that’s become available.

 - Great location = higher rev per sq ft but higher cost (rent or purchase price).